AnyGridTech/frappe-types/README.md

 > ⚠️ Important: When you define the types property, TypeScript stops automatically scanning for types in node_modules/@types.
 You must explicitly list all global type packages your project needs (like "node", "jest", "jquery", etc.).
 Forgetting to do so is a common cause of "Cannot find name 'process'" or similar errors.

-> ⚠️ Important: In case typescript still can't find the global `frappe` namespace and other related entities, please try closing and reopening your code editor.
+> ⚠️ Important: In case typescript still can't find the global `frappe` namespace and other related entities after adding the `@anygridtech/frappe-types` into the `types` array, please try closing and reopening your code editor.

 ## 🤝 Contributing